Menu Close

 Primary Therapist

-Honey Dubrovsky is a Licensed Marriage and Family Therapist specializing in the treatment of individuals and couples struggling with challenges related to attachment, relationships, anxiety, depression, trauma, grief and loss, lgbtq issues and substance abuse.
-Honey combines all aspects of Cognitive and Dialectical Behavioral Therapy, Gestalt, Psychodynamic and Client-Centered Therapy.
+Honey Dubrovsky is a Licensed Marriage and Family Therapist specializing in the treatment of individuals and couples struggling with challenges related to attachment, relationships, anxiety, depression, trauma, grief and loss, LGBTQ issues, and substance misuse.
+Honey combines all aspects of cognitive and dialectical behavioral therapy, Gestalt, Psychodynamic and Client-Centered Therapy.
 She also uses a variety of techniques in therapy to identify exactly what will work best for her clients.

 Gary Berghoudian, PsyD